in28minutes/java-a-course-for-beginners/README.md

 Java is evolving continuously.
 Really excited to announce amazing updates to the course!
 We are adding a Real World Project with Spring and Spring Boot to the course!

 #### Important Updates
-- Updated the course to use JDK 16
+- Updated the course to use JDK 16 (released last week)
-- Added new content on Java New Features upto JDK 16:
+- Added New Content
 	- Java Modularization
 	- Records
 	- Text Blocks